sheha919/Stroke_Prediction/README.md

 | Smoking Status        | TFormerly smoked/Never smoked/Smokes                                   |
 | Stroke (Target)       | Yes(1) / No(0)                                                         |

+In the original dataset;
+- contains 5110 rows and 11 columns
+- 11 columns = 10 input features + 1 target variable
+- From the total number of patients;
+	- ~95% detected as negative for brain stroke (normal)
+	- ~5% detected as positive for brain stroke (stroke)

 ## Distribution of Key features

 ![image](https://user-images.githubusercontent.com/50593017/210614781-cac05f56-8c65-4ede-942d-3a71fd4c8a3b.png)
-- Patients who got positive for brain stroke is approximately above 30 years old -The risk of having a stroke is increasing with age
+- Patients who got positive for brain stroke is approximately above 30 years old
+- The risk of having a stroke is increasing with age

 According to the CDC, patients can be categorized as;